yazanabdulhafez/reading-notes/class-04.md

 Links are the defining feature of the web because they allow you to move from one web page to another — enabling the very idea of browsing or surfing.

-Links are created using the `<a>` element.
+Links are created using the `<a>` element .
 Users can click on anything between the opening `<a>` tag and the closing `<a>` tag.
-You specifywhich page you want to link to using the href attribute.
+You specify which page you want to link to using the href attribute.

 Links are created using the `<a>` element which has an attribute called href.
 The value of the href attribute is the page that you want people to go to when they click on the link.Users can click on anything that appears between the opening
 `<a>`tag and the closing `</a>` tag and will be taken to the page specified in the href attribute.

 Relative URLs can be used when linking to pages within your own website.
-They provide a shorthand way of telling the browser where tofind your files.
+They provide a shorthand way of telling the browser where to find your files.

 * Use the `<a>` element to define a link.
 * Use the href attribute to define the link address.